4 - 06.2

 - Sale or distribution of food items as part of a program must be in conformity with the following guidelines:

-- Category one foods are as follows: crackers; popcorn; chips; pretzels; pop; punch; coffee; tea; hot chocolate; S'mores; fresh fruit; orange juice; watermelon; nonalcoholic beverages; cider; bread; buns; popsicles; rice; candy bars; mints; caramel apples; fried vegetables; peanut butter; jelly; dried fruits and nuts; and syrup.
+- Category one food examples are as follows: crackers; popcorn; chips; pretzels; pop; punch; coffee; tea; hot chocolate; S’mores; fresh fruit; orange juice; watermelon; nonalcoholic beverages; cider; bread; buns; popsicles; rice; candy bars; mints; caramel apples; fried vegetables; peanut butter; jelly; dried fruits and nuts; and syrup.
 Foods in category one require that the individuals handling the foods ensure that good personal hygiene practices be followed.

-- Category two foods are as follows: cookies; donuts; baked beans; cake; nachos/heated cheese; butter; brownies; condiments; fruit pies; canned soup; danishes; Christmas cookies; pancakes; and french fries.
+- Category two food examples are as follows: cookies; donuts; baked beans; cake; nachos/heated cheese; butter; brownies; condiments; fruit pies; canned soup; danishes; Christmas cookies; pancakes; and french fries.
 Foods in this grouping require clean areas of preparation and serving.
 This means that if the product is prepared in a kitchen, that area must be kept clean and free of potential contamination.

-- Category three foods are as follows: dip; vegetable trays; spaghetti; pizza; tacos; milk; pumpernickel-spinach dip; hot dogs; bacon; eggs; cider; bagel/cream cheese; subs; cold cuts; chili; hamburgs; and ice cream.
+- Category three food examples are as follows: dip; vegetable trays; spaghetti; pizza; tacos; milk; pumpernickel-spinach dip; hot dogs; bacon; eggs; cider; bagel/cream cheese; subs; cold cuts; chili; hamburgers; and ice cream.
 Foods in this grouping require temperature control either through refrigeration or heating.
 These foods are products that can cause food illnesses if not kept at proper temperatures.
 Foods that need to be kept cool must be kept at forty-five degrees or below and cooked foods must be kept at one hundred forty-five degrees or above.
 Sale or distribution of foods in this category requires prior consultation with authorized departmental staff and university food service officials.
 If needed, the items in category three must be prepared by and obtained from a licensed food service vendor.